Evan Bates: 2024–25 season: Third consecutive World champion, second Grand Prix Final gold and Four Continents silver

-2025–26 season: Two Grand Prix gold medals
+2025–26 season: Milano Cortina Olympic team gold, Olympic ice dance silver and third consecutive Grand Prix Final gold

-Chock and Bates opened the 2025-26 season at 2025 Cup of China where they took their eighth individual Grand Prix gold medal.
+Chock/Bates opened their season at 2025 Cup of China where they took their eighth individual Grand Prix gold medal.
 "We feel like this was a great start to our season and we're excited to get back home and bring more work before Skate America," said Chock.

-The following month, the won their fifth Skate America title at 2025 Skate America with a new season's best score, and qualified for the 2025-26 Grand Prix of Figure Skating Final.
+The following month, the won their fifth Skate America title at 2025 Skate America with a new season's best score, and qualified for the 2025-26 Grand Prix Final.
 “It’s so special for us every time we get to compete on home ice, and Skate America is a very near and dear competition to our hearts,” said Chock.
 “We’ve been doing it for many years, and I’ve always admired it in my entire career."